zack-bitcoin/amoveo/docs/design/futarchy_for_blockchain_updates.md

 And it doesn't matter which developers are popular, everyone has equal opportunity to make updates.
 And the best updates have a way to stand out and get accepted.

+The idea of using futarchy for blockchain updates comes from Paul Sztorc http://www.truthcoin.info/blog/win-win-blocksize/